Did you know that you don’t actually have to spend any money or time backing up your WordPress website?

 Most WordPress users are probably familiar with the importance of backing up their websites.

-It’s the unfamiliar users (such as small business owners who might’ve created a new website) who may not truly understand yet how critical backing up their website is.
+However, for some small business owners who might have just created a new website may not truly understand how critical backing up their website is!

-We are here to change that and equip you with the knowledge and process of backing up your website yourself.
+We are here to change that and equip you with the knowledge so you can back up your website yourself.

-Despite your hosting provider’s promises, their server may go down – and your website with it.
+Despite your hosting provider’s promises, their server may go down – and your website will go with it.

-Without a WordPress backup, there’s no recovering it.
+Basically, without a WordPress backup, there’s no recovering your website.

 With new viruses, malware, and other cyber threats looming in the online world, you need to know how to backup your website to retrieve your data if someone hacks your site.

-If you are a WordPress website owner, you want to prevent downtime altogether or minimize it when something happens to your website.
+If you’re a WordPress website owner, you want to make sure you have the least amount of downtime as possible when something happens to your website.

 Introducing UpdraftPlus for WordPress Backup